swikriti23/3136_Fall2014_Recitations/Recitation_2.md

 all: clean main
 ```

+The default action of certain signals is to cause a process to terminate and produce a core dump file, a disk file containing an image of the process's memory at the time of termination.
+This image can be used in a debugger (e.g., gdb(1)) to inspect the state of the program at the time that it terminated.

 ### Exercise ###

 1. I go through the following steps on clic and get the following output.